 This specifies a list of IP addresses to which queries are forwarded.
 The default is the empty list (no forwarding).
-Each address in the list can be associated with an optional port number.
-A default port number can be set for the entire list.
+Each address in the list can be associated with an optional port number and a TLS transport.
+A default port number and a TLS transport can be set for the entire list.